nahcg/tinyapp/README.md

 # TinyApp Project
-### App that takes long urls, and creates and stores a shortened version to a url library.
+### App that takes long urls, and creates and stores a shortened version to a url library for each registered user
 ## Dependencies
 * Node.js
 * Express